PickYourOwn.org

 For more about the types of pectin sold, see this page!

 Is your jam too runny?
 Pectin enables you to turn out perfectly set jam every time.
-Made from natural watermelons, there are also low-sugar pectins that allow you to reduce the sugar you add by almost half!
+Made from natural sources (apples and crabapples), there are also no-sugar pectins that allow you to reduce the sugar you add by almost half!

 Step 6 - Mix the watermelon juice with the pectin and cook to a full boil